- What is Blockchain Technology?

 So, every block in a blockchain is connected to the previous block because it stores the hash of the previous block.

 You might be wondering that if every block of a blockchain contains the hash of the previous block, what does the first block contain?

-The first block of the blockchain is called Genesis Block.
+The first block of the blockchain is called the Genesis Block.
 This block contains some dummy data and does not have a previous hash value.
 So, this is the start of the blockchain.

-Now that we have understood the basics of blockchain and have got an idea about the basic structure of the blockchain too, let us now move to the applications of blockchain.
+Now that we have understood the basics of blockchain and have an idea about the basic structure of the blockchain too, let us now move to the applications of blockchain.

 Top Applications of Blockchain You Must Know